Ask Slashdot: What's the Most Sophisticated Piece of Software Ever Written? - Slashdot

 The first men on the moon had to use a pen to fix a broken switch on their lunar module and return home to earth, British newspaper the Daily Mirror reported on Monday ahead of a new television documentary.

+I would disagree as the LM software was pretty straightforward - no routines was started without the astronauts (and NASA) not knowing exactly what the current state of the LM was with expected parameters and then execute quite simple routines.
+Don't forget that the Apollo Guidance Computers (AGCs) in the LM and CM only had 32k of ROM and 2K of RAM.

+The "1201" and "1202" issues encountered during the Apollo 11 descent are probably the best examples of what you're talking about.
+They were caused by Aldrin l

-The Windows Kernel (Score:2)
+The Windows Kernel (Score:3, Insightful)

 Re:The Windows Kernel FTFY (Score:2)